erikng/blog.eriknicolasgomez.com/_posts/2016-11-30-the_untouchables_pt_2.md

+---
+layout: post
-# The Untouchables Pt 2: Offline TouchBar activation with a purged disk
+title: "The Untouchables Pt 2: Offline TouchBar activation with a purged disk"

-A few days ago I wrote a post about a new activation mechanism for the TouchBar/WatchOS hybrid device.
+description: "A few days ago I wrote a post about a new activation mechanism for the TouchBar/WatchOS hybrid device.

-After doing some more tests, I began to discover something interesting...
+After doing some more tests, I began to discover something interesting..."
+tags: [activation, macOS, watchOS, TouchBar, macbookpro, sierra]
+---

 ### Preface
 While I have tried to document and piece together as much as possible here, some of the statements could be inaccurate.
 Until Apple posts more information about this process, take everything you read below with a grain of salt.
 If you choose to use the methodologies in production, I offer no warranties to the integrity of your sytem.